-Bro Collin Wee received a monthly token of \$1,800 and CPF contribution.
-This is for his role as Home Mentor.
-Cash component are put to the La Salle St Patrick's Community Fund.
+Bro Collin Wee received a monthly token of \$1,800 with CPF contribution.
+This is for his role as a Home Mentor.
+Cash component is deposited to the La Salle St. Patrick's Community Fund.

 CONFLICT OF INTEREST POLICY

 All board members and staff are required to comply with the home's conflict-of-interest policy.